 Insurance companies hire investigators to gather more information and evidence about a particular case in order to establish the validity of the workers compensation claim.
 These investigators can be private or internal investigators, and many of them are retired police officers or law enforcement personnel.
 And you know what it means: these guys can be tough nuts to crack, and they always seem to get to the bottom of any case at hand.

 One of the responsibilities of investigators is to contact the injured employee and take his or her statement.
-And that is where many injured workers make mistakes, says our workers compensation attorney in Los Angeles at the Law Offices of Kropach & Kropach.
+And that is where many injured workers make mistakes, says our workers compensation lawyer in Los Angeles, CA at the Law Offices of Kropach & Kropach.

 When you have been injured in the workplace and are following your doctor’s orders to recover and get back on your feet, speaking to an overly suspicious person working in the best interests of the insurance company may seem like the last thing you would want to do.